mozman/ezdxf/docs/source/usage_for_beginners.rst

 Create New DXF Entities
 -----------------------

-The factory functions for creating new graphical DXF entities are located in the :class:`~ezdxf.layouts.BaseLayout` class.
-This means this factory function are available for all entity containers:
+The factory methods for creating new graphical DXF entities are located in the :class:`~ezdxf.layouts.BaseLayout` class.
+This means this factory methods are available for all entity containers:

     - :class:`~ezdxf.layouts.Modelspace`